Pyroxenium/Basalt/docs/objects/Basalt/log.md

-# Basalt

 ## log

+### Description

-This writes something into a file.
-The main goal is to make debugging errors easier.
-Lets say you'r program is crashing and you don't know why, you could use basalt.log The log files will automatically removed after you start your program again.
+Writes a message to the log file.
+This can be useful for debugging errors or keeping a record of events in your application.
+Log files are automatically removed when you start your program again.

 ### Parameters

 1. `string` The text to write into the log file
-2. `string` - optional (default: "Debug") - the type to write
+2. `string` - The type or category of the log message

 ### Usage